johnhorel/ATMOS-5020/best-practices.md

 ## Power of 10

-Laid out by JPL lead scientist Gerard J. Holzmann, these strict coding rules focus on security.
+Laid out by JPL lead scientist Gerard J. Holzmann, here's a quick overview of some guidelines he presents as they apply to this class.

-NASA's 10 rules for writing mission-critical code in a simplified form:

-1. Restrict all code to very simple control flow constructs – do not use `goto` statements, `setjmp` or `longjmp` constructs, and direct or indirect recursion.
+1. Restrict all code to very simple control flow constructs – Avoid using complex or nested logic and direct or indirect recursion.

   - _Ideally you want all your code to be easily maintainable and verifiable.
 By reducing complex loops, removal of all `goto` style statements and implementing as much ternary logic as possible your source code becomes far easier to maintain and diagnosable when problems do arise._

   - _As for the recursion topic, this is a hotly debated issue.
 In short most languages support recursion, but due to the way the stack is handled and the possibility of the "endless rabbit hole", it is best to steer clear of using recursion._

-  - _This is a pretty important rule to follow when writing code that will be moved into a production environment, as it is standard now to use a [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) engine or [Linter](<https://en.wikipedia.org/wiki/Lint>_(software)) at every stage of the software build process._

 2. All loops must have a fixed upper-bound.
 It must be trivially possible for a checking tool to prove statically that a preset upper-bound on the number of iterations of a loop cannot be exceeded.
 If the loop-bound cannot be proven statically, the rule is considered violated.